ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Changed named export from `CreatePost` to `CreatePostCard`to match its filename
 * Fetched user attributes are now displayed correctly in `UserDropdown` and `CreatePostCard` Component
+* Adjusted whitespace around `MainContent` and `RightBar` Components
+* Change text label for `ReturnButton`
+* Fixed route issue when manually entering URL is does not reflect on the page
+* Added a role check on `NavigationBar` to fix the route issue
+* Changed name export from `UserLayout` to `AdminLayout` to match its filename
+* Changed name export from `UserLayout` to `TLLayout` to match its filename
+* Changed name export from `UserLayout` to `HRLayout` to match its filename
+* Added `middleware` for route protection and redirects